|Status:||Closed||Start date:||Apr 18, 2016|

 You need to edit the NCML file that I sent to adapt the repository path where netCDF files are stored (line 4).
 Let me know if it doesn't work (I can try to write a new NCML file pointing netCDF files to be merged by using OPeNDAP instead of file path).

-#19 Updated by Julien Barde about 3 years ago
+#19 Updated by Julien Barde over 3 years ago

 - File test_oscar_opendap_julien_BlueBridge.ncml added